nchase/memetica/src/2015-10-11-addiction.md

 ## Deceiving The Monkey, Or, Conditioning-Hacking

 Humans are complex, yet stupid.
-Our higher-order functions are deeply complex.
+Our higher-order functions are deeply nuanced, built on top of machinery of flesh and neural networks.
-We construct vast ontologies expressed through linguistic symbols mapped to human expressions and human-generated media.
+We construct vast ontologies expressed through linguistic symbols mapped to human expressions, human-made objects, and human-centric notions.
 We layer law and social systems on top of this basework.
 We use these structures &mdash; structures like law &mdash;
 to defend or curb aspects of our lower-order selves.

-I think the lower-order self, the part of us which is closest to our animal nature, is the self that is most "human."
-Humanity is a species that is deeply emotional in spite of great boasts about our achievements of knowledge, strategy, engineering, etc.
+I think the lower-order self, the part of us which is closest to our animal nature, is the self that is most "human" &mdash; at least in the ways that we tend to define ourselves these days.
+Humanity is a species that is deeply emotional in spite of great boasts about our achievements in knowledge, strategy, engineering, etc.
-Our core "humanness" - this animal part - causes us to respond unfailingly to the same classical and operant conditioning mechanisms that early-to-mid 20th century psychology pioneers like B.F.
+Our core "humanness" - these animal parts - cause us to respond unfailingly to the same classical and operant conditioning mechanisms that early-to-mid 20th century psychology pioneers like B.F.
 Skinner and Ivan Pavlov explored.